cloudfoundry/docs-cfcr/docs/installing/gcp/deploying-bosh-gcp.md

 Perform the following steps to deploy a bastion VM with a set of firewall rules that secures access to the Kubo deployment:

-1. From the Google Cloud Shell, change into the user directory.
+1. From the Google Cloud Shell, change into the home directory.
 Enter the following command:
 	<p class="terminal">$ cd ~</p>
 1. Get the latest version of `kubo-deployment`.
 Enter the following command:
 	<p class="terminal">$ wget http<span>s://</span>storage.googleapis.com/kubo-public/kubo-deployment-latest.tgz</p>